build-your-own-internet/byoi/appendix/recursive-dns.md

 The recursive resolver's job is to keep asking questions about what the DNS records are for a name until it gets a final answer.
 It will continue to initiate new requests until it either receives a response with the DNS records it was looking for or it receives an error.
 Only then will it respond back to the client.

 So, what's the first thing it needs to do?
-It doesn't know what server on the internet might know about `www.awesomecat.com`, but!
+It doesn't know what server on the internet might know about `www.awesomecat.com`.
 Fortunately, every resolver comes installed with a file called [root.hints](https://www.internic.net/domain/named.root).
 This file provides the resolver the IP addresses of ALL of the root servers around the world.
 Since, for this explanation, we're ignoring the cache, the only thing the resolver knows about on the internet are those root servers.
 It will start by firing off a request to the Root DNS servers, asking them what the IP address is for `www.awesomecat.com`.

 ![large internet with DNS infrastructure with the path between the recursive resolver and the root DNS servers highlighted](img/recursive-dns-explanation/simplified-dns-map-3.svg)